esotericenderman/esoteric-utility.kt/README.md

-# utility.kt
+# Esoteric Utility

-All of the Kotlin/Java utility used by the Esoteric Foundation.
+> All of the Kotlin/Java utility used by the Esoteric Foundation.